Better Trace Format

 History of BTF

 The Better Trace Format was defined in 2009 upon customer request.
 Since then, the format has been changed only slightly by others and renamed “Best Trace Format”.
 It was also selected as a trace format by the ITEA2 project AMALTHEA and was released by the Eclipse Auto IWG.
 We are very happy about the late success of the BTF specification.
-Unfortunately the offcial documentation of BTF V2.1.3 neglects the history of the Better Trace Format before 2011 and misrepresents the authorship.

 Use Cases with the INCHRON Tool-Suite